-Whilst the species is especially associated with calcareous peat, it may also grow on alluvium or sand, and it shows some salt tolerance.
 It is noticeable as having pale florets when young.
 These darken later, but then the inflorescence is distinctive with its branches diverging widely and reflexed.
 The leaves are distinctive as having both cross-partitions - as do Juncus articulatus (Jointed Rush) and Juncus acutiflorus (Sharp-flowered Rush) - and longitudinal partitions (which they do not).

-&lt;sup>21 Richards, P.W. & Clapham, A.R.
+Richards, P.W. & Clapham, A.R.
 (1941).
 Juncus subdodulosus Schrank.
 (J. obtusifolius Ehrh.).
 Biological Flora of the British Isles.
 Journal of Ecology 29: 383-391.